ShakeebAftab/Social-Network/Readme.md

 }

 if you do not want to do the steps above feel free to handle these variables however you like it.

+Swagger Documentation is added
+I would suggest to delete the swagger documentation in production environment if you are gonna use it

+Disclaimer: Swagger Documentation will not work properly if Config steps arean't done

+PS: The Docs folder contain some what rough documentation of the api if you want to look at what the api does without going through all the hastle